Story by: Kim Huston on September 7, 2020

 Teens have different psychosocial needs than younger children.
 They crave autonomy and independence.
-Due to the COVID-19 pandemic, many teens are grappling with a new normal: e-learning for the rest of the school year, extracurriculars canceled and some milestone events — prom, graduation — being delayed, canceled or not exactly what they pictured in their minds.
+Due to the COVID-19 pandemic, many teens are still grappling with a new normal: e-learning for the start of the school year, sports, extracurriculars and even some milestone events are different than they’ve experienced before.
 What can parents do to help their teens cope during this time?

 Empathy goes a long way

 The first thing to acknowledge is that if your child is feeling some sadness or anxiety, that it’s normal.
 If they are having a hard time focusing or feeling invested in their schoolwork at this time, that it’s normal.
-Teens are experiencing school and responsibilities without the “fun” aspects of it: They can’t see their friends in the hall or joke around before class starts.
-Their daily routine and the natural “flow” that accompanies usually helps them get through the school day.
-Extracurriculars and sports, which not only provide socialization but also structure to their days, aren’t happening.
+Teens are experiencing school and responsibilities without the “fun” aspects of it: They may not see their friends in the hall or be able to joke around before class starts.
+Extracurriculars and sports, which not only provide socialization but also structure to their days, may not be happening or they look very different than before.
 Parents can’t expect the same level of investment, excitement or motivation from their teens without the structures and fun that make the investment meaningful.

 Providing structure and ways for a child to feel productive and useful are good in chronic stress conditions.
-Homework, chores and spending meaningful time with family can help children thrive during this time.
+Homework, chores and spending meaningful time with family can continue to help children thrive as the pandemic wears on.

 How to deal with your teen’s loss of milestone events

-Spring is normally filled with the once-in-a-lifetime events for young adults such as proms, graduations and those “last” moments with teachers and friends before moving up a grade or graduating.
+Back-to-school time and the fall semester are usually filled with events for young adults such as dances, football games and more.
 They are events that are often milestones that teens look forward to and use as motivation.
 It’s important for parents to acknowledge and empathize the loss with their child, while simultaneously providing them with encouraging perspective.

-Parents also can remind their child they’re not alone in their disappointment: There are young adults around the world who are forgoing life’s big moments right now because of the COVID-19 pandemic.
+Parents also can remind their child they’re not alone in their disappointment: There are young adults around the world who are forgoing big moments because of the ongoing COVID-19 pandemic.

 “They are part of a cohort sharing this experience,” Dr. Hopkins said.
 “It can emphasize that they have a large community of others who understand their feelings: ‘You’re going through this with so many other young people.
 You’ll be able to share this experience with others, knowing it made you stronger.’”